ayunas/Algorithms/eating_cookies/README.md

 1 + 1 + 2 + 1
 1 + 1 + 1 + 2

+2 + 1 + 2
+2 + 2 + 1

 1 + 1 + 3
 1 + 3 + 1
 3 + 1 + 1

+constraint: cookie monster can eat 3 at the most at one time

 Integer Partition
 # https://en.wikipedia.org/wiki/Partition_%28number_theory%29